 Section 5122.13 | Investigation.

 The person who conducts the investigation shall promptly make a report to the court, in writing, in open court or in chambers, as directed by the court and a full record of the report shall be made by the court.
-The report is not admissible as evidence for the purpose of establishing whether or not the respondent is a mentally ill person subject to court order, but shall be considered by the court in its determination of an appropriate placement for any person after that person is found to be a mentally ill person subject to court order.
+The report is not admissible as evidence for the purpose of establishing whether or not the respondent is a person with a mental illness subject to court order, but shall be considered by the court in its determination of an appropriate placement for any person after that person is found to be a person with a mental illness subject to court order.

 The court, prior to the hearing under section 5122.141 of the Revised Code, shall release a copy of the investigative report to the respondent's counsel.